OpenAgenda/wordpress/readme.txt

  * `uid` : UID of the calendar you wish to preview.
  * `size` : Number of events to display.
- * `filters` : Query string representing filters to apply to the request.
+ * `filters` : Query string representing filters to apply to the request. **To ensure it works properly and avoid breaking the shortcode, you should urlencode the query string**.
+You can do so via a simple tool like [https://www.urlencoder.org/fr/](https://www.urlencoder.org/fr/)
  * `links` : Accepts `oa` or an empty string.
 If set to `oa`, event links will point to events pages on https//openagenda.com instead of local pages.

 **`[openagenda_filter_relative]`**